Specialization of study programme String Instruments

 He/she is familiar with the major figures and the most famous works and is able to place them in their respective periods.

-Performs music at a high professional level (technically and artistically sovereign expression), expressing own artistic concepts at the level of a developed musical personality.
+Performs music at a high professional level (technically and artistically masterful expression), expressing their own artistic concepts at the level of a developed musical personality.

 Possesses sophisticated craft skills in relation to repertoire, style, genre, etc.